 A soundtrack to my life

 I stumbled upon Coldplay in the early noughties — the odd, liminal space between cassette tapes and CDs — when music was still a physical thing you could hold, rewind, and fast-forward through.
 They came into my life during long, introspective hours spent in the hostel room — late at night — when I’d borrow my room partner’s CD player, lying in bed, tethered to my headphones.
-Back then, Coldplay — an offspring of the Britpop revolution of the middle 1990s, hailed as ‘the new U2,’ ‘the new R.E.M.’ and ‘the new Radiohead’ — wasn’t the arena-filling juggernaut they are today.
+Back then, Coldplay — an offspring of the Britpop revolution of the middle 1990s, hailed as ‘the new U2, the new R.E.M. and the new Radiohead’ — wasn’t the arena-filling juggernaut they are today.
 They were the band you’d discover on a mix CD from a friend.
 When I somehow managed to lay my hands on Parachutes (2000), their first studio album that won the 2002 Grammy Award for Best Alternative Music Album, Chris Martin’s voice offered me solace — not grand promises — and has lived rent-free in my head ever since.
 I am a sucker for all the moody and melancholy rock songs from this period: Audioslave’s I Am The Highway comes to mind but there were scores of others by the likes of Linkin Park (One Step Closer, Crawling, Papercut, Somewhere I Belong, et al) and Evanescence (Bring Me to Life, Where Will You Go, etc), among many others.

 Now, two decades later, Coldplay has become a global phenomenon, and here I am, ticketless, when they are set to rock Mumbai.
 I’d always imagined seeing Coldplay live would be a shared experience, a moment when I could be surrounded by strangers who felt the same connection to those notes and lyrics.
 But now, the idea of spending an obscene amount on a ticket feels… wrong, hollow.
-So, while it’s hard to stomach missing out on such a historic concert when you’ve been a fan for at least 20 years.
-But at the same time, it doesn’t feel like a loss.
+So, while it’s hard to stomach missing out on such a historic concert when you’ve been a fan for at least 20 years, at the same time, it doesn’t feel like a loss.
 Not quite.
 It’s easy to fall into the trap of disappointment, especially when you’ve built it up in your mind for years.
 But here’s the thing: it isn’t the end of the world.

 Parachutes (2000), Coldplay’s first studio album that won the 2002 Grammy Award for Best Alternative Music Album.

-Not attending a Coldplay concert doesn’t undo all those nights spent with their music, lying in my room, the world receding (or expanding) as The Scientist or Shiver played on loop.
-It doesn’t negate the quiet afternoons when I’d close my eyes and feel the weight of Fix You seep into my bones, a song that, in its way, stitched together my feelings of being adrift.
+Not attending a Coldplay concert doesn’t undo all those days and nights spent with their music, lying in my room, the world receding (or expanding) as The Scientist or Shiver played on loop.
+It doesn’t negate the quiet hours when I’d close my eyes and feel the weight of Fix You seep into my bones, a song that, in its way, stitched together my feelings of being adrift.
 Music, after all, isn’t bound to the live experience.
 Yes, there’s something sui generis about being there, in the moment, with the crowd, feeling the beat pulse through your body.
 But the heart of it, the core of what makes Coldplay resonate with me, lives far outside the bounds of a concert venue.
 I realised, as I sat scrolling through those absurd ticket resale prices, that Coldplay had already given me something far more valuable than a live performance.
 They’ve given me a soundtrack to my life.

 A private experience, a companion in solitude